A Long, Slow Look: Music History Edition

 The Pendulum of Style

 Students started noticing on their own that that there were a lot of “opposites” between the artworks, which is exactly what I wanted them to notice!
 That’s not to say that there are not similarities between Baroque and Classical styles—we’re just thinking about the very big picture.
 This is when we grouped their words and phrases on either side of a pendulum.
-Each era is a reaction to the one before it, so a pendulum that swings between extremes is fitting.
+Each era reacts, in some way, to what came before it, so a pendulum that swings between extremes felt like a fitting visual.

 From here, we started learning how all these words and phrases translate to the elements of music…but that’s a blog post for another day!